pdfkpb/petcd/README.md

-# petcd
+# petcd - A Python Client for etcd
-etcd python client